 Planning the migration of Unified Messaging to Cloud Voicemail

 Lab : Planning Exchange Server 2019 deployments

 Module 2: Planning and deploying Exchange Server Mailbox services

 This module explains how to plan and implement Exchange Server hardware, Exchange Server virtualization, Azure integration, and public folders.

 Planning Exchange Server for virtualization and Microsoft Azure integration

 Planning and implementing public folders

-Lab : Planning and implementing Exchange virtualization, mailbox databases, and public folders
+Lab : Planning and implementing Exchange Server mailbox servers, databases, and public folders

 Planning for mailbox databases